sschleemilch/vehicle_signal_specification/docs-gen/content/_index.md

 * [Rule Set](/vehicle_signal_specification/rule_set/) </br> Get familiar with the rule set behind the specification, the structure, the format and concepts.
 * [VSS Catalog](/vehicle_signal_specification/catalog/) </br> Information on content and design decisions related to the VSS catalog.
+* [Extending and Customizing VSS](/vehicle_signal_specification/extensions/)  </br> How can you extend and customize the VSS Catalog for use in your environment.
 * [License](/vehicle_signal_specification/license/) </br> Information on the VSS license.
-* [Ecosystem](/vehicle_signal_specification/ecosystem/) How to use the specification?
+* [Ecosystem](/vehicle_signal_specification/ecosystem/) </br> How to use the specification?
 Check out the existing tools and standards to transform or make use of VSS.